JohanPlAr/connect-4/README.md

     ![Main Menu](documentation/main-menu.png)

 - ##### Start Button

   - By clicking the Start Button the Game Area is being shown and the Main Menu is hidden.
-This is achieved by closing a modal and setting the Game Area to be displayed.
-No redirection of URL:s are being used instead the the stylesheet is being manipulated by the script.js file.
+No redirection of URL:s are being used instead the stylesheet is being manipulated by the script.js file.

 - ##### Rules Button

-  - By clicking the Rules button the user will access CONNECT 4- list of rules placed on top of the main menu modal.
-A span with a closing x is being used to allow the user to return to the Main Menu
+  - By clicking the Rules button the user will access CONNECT 4- list of rules placed on top of the rules modal.
+A span with a closing x is being used to allow the user to return to the Main Menu.

 - ###### Rules Modal